 Americans love pets.
-Well over half of US households—about 85 million families—have at least one pet, a trend which has steadily increased over the last few decades.
-That’s for a good reason: studies show that having a pet around helps lower blood pressure, decrease feelings of loneliness and improve opportunities for exercise.
-Most importantly, however, any pet owner knows the bonds that form with your dog, cat or even hamster are important ones—which means that when it comes time to move, it’s critical to find a home that will accept your pet.
+Over half of US households—about 85 million families—have at least one pet, a trend which has steadily increased over the last few decades.
+That’s for a good reason: studies show that having a pet around helps lower blood pressure, decrease feelings of loneliness, and increase opportunities for exercise.
+Most importantly, however, any owner knows the bonds that form with your pet is an important one.
+So when it comes time to move, it’s critical to find a home that will work for you and your furbaby.

-Before you choose your new home, make sure to check this list if you want to ensure a house will support your pet.
+Before you choose your new home, check this list to make sure it’s a house your pet will love as well.

-- Check out the floor of the houses you view.
+Check out the floor of the houses you tour.
 You might overlook this basic part of the home, but it’s one of the most important details for your pet.
-If you have a dog or cat that is on the older side, consider that they need a floor with enough traction to comfortably move around on their old joints.
-Slippery floors, such as tile or hardwood, will be harder for them while carpet is most ideal.
+If you have a dog or cat that is on the older side, consider they’ll probably need a floor with enough traction to comfortably move around on their old joints.
+Slippery floors, such as tile or hardwood, will be harder for them while.
+Carpet is most ideal.
 However, you should also consider that carpet can more easily trap dander and hair.

-We recommend pet owners to get stone tile flooring as they do not easily scratch, and even if they do the scratches don’t show that much; if your pets have an accident on the floor it is easy to clean and doesn’t cause that much damage to the tiles; something you do have to consider is that these floors are cold, so we also recommend you to get a rug, when choosing one
+We recommend pet owners get stone tile flooring as they do not easily scratch.
+And even if they do, the scratches don’t show that much; if your pets have an accident on the floor, it’s easy to clean and doesn’t cause that much damage to the tiles.
+Consider is that these floors are cold, so also recommend you to get a rug.

 - Go for low pile rugs